valkey-io/valkey-doc/docs/data-types/streams.md

 ---
-title: "Redis Streams"
+title: "Streams"
 linkTitle: "Streams"
 weight: 60
 description: >
-    Introduction to Redis streams
+    Introduction to Streams
 aliases:
     - /topics/streams-intro
     - /docs/manual/data-types/streams
     - /docs/data-types/streams-tutorial/
 ---

-A Redis stream is a data structure that acts like an append-only log but also implements several operations to overcome some of the limits of a typical append-only log.
+A Stream is a data structure that acts like an append-only log but also implements several operations to overcome some of the limits of a typical append-only log.
 These include random access in O(1) time and complex consumption strategies, such as consumer groups.
 You can use streams to record and simultaneously syndicate events in real time.
-Examples of Redis stream use cases include:
+Examples of Stream use cases include:

 * Event sourcing (e.g., tracking user actions, clicks, etc.)
 * Sensor monitoring (e.g., readings from devices in the field)